OliverDaviesCodes/CookBook_Project/README.md

  **Navbar**
  - Fixed on top of the page on all device sizes.
- - Shown as a collapsible navbar with a hamburger button for triger on Mobile devices and Tables.
+ - Shown as a collapsible navbar with a hamburger button for trigger on Mobile devices and Tables.
  - Features a search bar allowing user to make searches throughout the website.
-Search function allows users to search for Posts by Author and title, and allows user to search posts by category.
+Search function allows users to search for recipes, and allows user to search recipes by category.
- - Features 3 different layouts, for guest users Home, Login, Register and Contact links are present.
+ - Features 3 different layouts, for guest users Home, Login and Register are present.
- - For Registered users, Home, Profile, Add Post, Logout and Contact links are Present.
+ - For Registered users, Home, Profile, Add Recipe and Logout  are Present.
- - For Admin user All the links are present along with a link for Admin Dashboard.
+ - For Admin user All the links are present along with a link for Admin Categories.

- **Homepage**
+ **Homepage/ Recipes**
 - Features an interactive, and modern design.
-- Using Javascript animations, Post images, and Titles are seamlessly presented to the user in an orderly fashion as user scrolls through the page, providing a unique experience.
+- Using CSS and Javascript, recipe cards and images are presented to the user in an structured layout as the user scrolls through the page, providing a unique experience.
-- Features Pagination to show only 5 posts per page for a clean UX.
-- Each post on homepage displays Author, Post date, and Category information, and each Category color is given a unique color using Jquery.
+- Each recipe on homepage displays Title, Description, and portion and time for the recipe, and each recipe has a button to view the instructions and full recipe on a seperate page.
-- For post authors, a Delete and Edit button is displayed on their post for users to easily manage their posts from Homepage.
+- For recipe users, a Delete and Edit button is displayed on their recipe for users to easily manage their recipes from Homepage on tablet sizes and up to full screen sizes.
 - For Admin user all the posts feature a Delete and Edit button, allowing Admin user to easily Edit or Delete Unwanted user posts directly from the Homepage.

  **Register Page**